On Computing and Pricing of Adjustable Robust Chemical Process Designs: Introduction

 Modeling of chemical processes is indispensable to identify and compare different plant designs and operating conditions according to key performance indicators \cite{bortzBook}.
 One such key performance indicator is robustness, i.e., the guarantee that despite uncertainties, e.g., in operating conditions or physical properties, relevant constraints are still fulfilled.
 These constraints may for example refer to product quality or safety requirements.
 For brevity, the term \emph{process design} will be used in the following to refer to both, plant designs and operating conditions.

-In a recent work \cite{schwientek2025}, it is shown that in order to avoid overly pessimistic process conditions, it is beneficial to distinguish between here-and-now and wait-and-see variables. \emph{Here-and-now variables (HNV)} refer to the plant design and include, for example, the kind and size of unit operations, while \emph{wait-and-see variables (WSV)} contain operational degrees of freedom like the reflux ratio in a distillation column or the temperature in a chemical reactor.
+For a long time now, the often possible distinction between \emph{here-and-now variables (HNV} or 1st-stage decisions), which have to be fixed before any uncertainty is observed, and \emph{wait-and-see variables (WSV) or 2nd-stage decisions}, which can be fixed after observing the realization of uncertainty, has been exploited to avoid overly pessimistic decisions.
+Initially, this approach was elaborated in two-stage stochastic optimization\cite{Birge2011} and later transferred to robust optimization\cite{BenTal2004}.
+The benefits in process engineering were demonstrated, for example, in \citeauthor{Lappas2016}\cite{Lappas2016} and also in a recent work of the authors\cite{schwientek2025}.
+In process system engineering, the HNV refer to the plant design and include, for example, the kind and size of unit operations, while the WSV contain operational degrees of freedom like the reflux ratio in a distillation column or the temperature in a chemical reactor.
 As opposed to HNV, WSV are adjustable during process operation, i.e., they can be varied to react on uncertainties.
 Taking this adjustability into account allows to identify process conditions that guarantee the fulfillment of constraints while still offering the possibility to react to uncertainties.

-Typically, a fixed set of discrete scenarios is chosen a priori to represent the continuous uncertainty set \cite{schwientek2025}.
-Because the numerical effort scales with the number of scenarios, applying this approach to large-scale processes becomes computationally expensive.
-This is addressed in this paper by introducing an adaptive \emph{worst-case (WC)} scenario selection built on a reference discretization.
+Uncertainties are often of continuous nature.
+However, for computability reasons, these can only be considered in this way for certain models, e.g., where the uncertainties enter linearly in the objectives and constraints.
+Under general conditions as we have, a finite set of reference scenarios is often used to be able to calculate distributions in the stochastic or worst-case solutions in the robust approach, which is our concern, at all.
+Then, of course, those solutions are only approximations to the real ones.
+Because the numerical effort scales with the number of scenarios, applying this approach to large-scale processes becomes computationally expensive or even intractable.
+This is addressed in this paper by introducing an adaptive \emph{worst-case} scenario selection built on a reference discretization.
 The adaptive scheme reduces the scenario count; the discretization helps to avoid globalization issues during optimization.
-Building on both, in this paper we propose a novel method for estimating (and visualizing) the price of robustness in a \emph{multi-criteria optimization (MO)} setting that accounts for the adjustability of the WSV.
+Building on both, we propose a novel method for estimating (and visualizing) the price of robustness in a \emph{multi-criteria optimization (MO)} setting that accounts for the adjustability of the WSV.